techprober/cloud-estate/packer-templates/README.md

 }
 ```

-And finally, we will use the post processors to run some commands locally.
+Finally, we will use the post processors to run some commands locally.
 This will make an SSH connection to the PVE host and run some commands manually to set up the virtual devices necessary for [ cloud init ](https://pve.proxmox.com/wiki/Cloud-Init_Support#_preparing_cloud_init_templates).
 This post-processor is using the [ shell-local ](https://packer.io/docs/provisioners/shell-local.html) post processor to run the commands on the local machine running packer but you could always move this configuration to something like an ansible playbook to make the configuration more readable and portable.

 ```json
 {